GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ## Scale to production

-Section step-by-step summary:
+Here's a step-by-step summary of how you can scale to production.
+The steps are explained below.

-1. Scale the implementation (production).
+1. Scale the implementation (production) This is described below.
     1. Add the iframe to multiple publisher's websites.
 1. Process and use topics data (Estimated time: around 4 weeks).
     1. Incorporate topics data as an additive signal alongside other data.